jcpny1/jcpny1.github.io/_posts/2018-03-16-active_model_serializers_and_json_sideloading.markdown

 This can lead to a lot of duplicated data being serialized and transmitted.
 [Sideloading](https://github.com/rails-api/active_model_serializers/blob/0-10-stable/docs/general/adapters.md#include-option) repetitive association data is a way to reduce JSON payloads and improve response time.

-(Note: Sideloading with active_model_serializers requires the use of the jason_api serializer adapter ([Adapters](https://github.com/rails-api/active_model_serializers/blob/0-10-stable/docs/general/adapters.md)).
+(Note: Sideloading with active_model_serializers requires the use of the jason_api serializer adapter (see [Adapters](https://github.com/rails-api/active_model_serializers/blob/0-10-stable/docs/general/adapters.md)).
 The default serializer adapter does not support sideloading.)

 ### *The Problem*